 Support for interrupt handling is encapsulated in the InterruptServiceRoutine abstract class that has two main methods.
 The first is the final register method that will register an instance of the class with the system so that the appropriate interrupt vector can be initialized.
 The second is the abstract handle method that provides the code to be executed in response to the interrupt occurring.
-An individual real-time JVM may place restrictions of the code that can be written in this method.
+An individual realtime JVM may place restrictions on the code that can be written in this method.
 The process is illustrated in Figure 13.4, and is described below.

-- 1. The ISR is created by some application real-time thread. - 2.
-The created ISR is registered with the JVM, the interrupt id is passed as a parameter. - 3.
-As part of the registration process, some internal interface is used to set up the code that will set the underlying interrupt vectors to some C/assembler code that will provide the necessary linkage to allow the callback to the Java handler. - 4.
+1. The ISR is instantiated by some application realtime thread for a given interrupt id.

+- 2. The created ISR is registered with the JVM. - 3.
+As part of the registration process, system dependent code sets up the underlying interrupt vectors linkage for calling the Java handler. - 4.
 When the interrupt occurs, the handler is called.